builder555/PineSAM/Readme.md

 ## :abacus: Contributors Welcome
 - Please fork the repo, and submit all PR using the /dev branch
+- Prefix the title with `fix:` or `feat:` depending on if it's a fix for a bug or if you're adding a new feature.

 ## 🛠️ Running Unit tests